pcarbo/bmapathway/README.md

   file contains gene set annotations for all 3160 candidate pathways included in our analyses.

-+ The **[mhc](MATLAB/mhc)** folder contains a couple functions used to specify SNP annotations for the major histocompatibility complex (MHC), and for the "extended" MHC.
++ The **[mhc](MATLAB/mhc)** folder contains a couple functions that define SNP annotations for the major histocompatibility complex (MHC), and for the "extended" MHC.

-+ The **[stats](MATLAB/stats)** folder contains a few functions that output various statistical quantities used in the analysis.
++ The **[stats](MATLAB/stats)** folder contains a few functions that output various statistical quantities used in our analyses.

-+ Finally, the **[misc](MATLAB/misc)** folder contains several miscellaneous subroutines used in other functions.
++ Finally, the **[misc](MATLAB/misc)** folder contains several miscellaneous subroutines used by other functions.

 ###Downloading and using the MATLAB code